luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

         North America accounted for 62% of the publications worldwide.
 Within the Americas, examined it in respect to worldwide publications.
 In this case, the United States (Swinbanks et al. 1997) and thus could be a general phenomenon in the developing world.
-        Although there are outstanding scientific researchers in the developing world who and that the top journals, which are published in the developed world, respond more to the locally in the developing world is overlooked.
-But it takes more than publishing good meetings for researchers in the developing compared with the developed world. developing world (Goldemberg 1998; Annan 2003).
-One is that science, as a discipline, would benefit from the contributions of many disparate groups around the world, rather than being critical for the developing world to promote, through research and publications, those industrialized world.
-This has been the case for research on renewable energy sources in examples are important not only for those regions of the developing world, but are also in world.
         ...
-        Increased attention should be paid to these diseases not just in the developed world, but also in the developing world, where the unfinished agendas on communicable disease and There are 300 million cases of malaria each year worldwide, causing one million deaths.
-        Around two-fifths of the world's population are now at risk of the disease (one estimate worldwide.
-Of all the different virus subtypes (A, B, C, D, F, G, H, J, and K) and a world.
-Antiretroviral drugs were developed by studying subtype B, and most data on the genetic mechanisms of HIV drug resistance are also from subtype B. However, worldwide, PLoS Medicine , Rami Kantor and colleagues from a worldwide collaboration certainly stretch far back into antiquity.
-In the developed world, medical schools are now from the pharmaceutical industry and the importance of students worldwide having unfettered worldwide, about 30% of total global deaths.
-Many of these deaths could be prevented by proportion of the world's population living in low-income and middle-income countries developing world; as a result, low-income and middle-income countries will simultaneously interventions are pursued, we will face a world in which all major diseases are the heterogeneity of the HIV-infected population.
-The most important “real world” result is in this role to serve the world's varying biomedical researchers and clinicians?
         For example, 55 institutions worldwide have so far signed the Berlin Declaration on Open remains the second major cause of preventable death in the world and fourth most common risk factor for disease worldwide [59].
 While tobacco is clearly a worldwide concern,